Probably the most important tool I have in my offer-making arsenal consists of three pages:

 Follow Up Letter

-This letter is my last attempt at catching some of those sellers who are on the fence about selling their property to me.
+If, for some reason, the seller doesn't respond to my written offer (either they get cold feet, or they somehow didn't receive my original purchase agreement), the “Follow Up Letter” is my last attempt at catching some of those sellers who may be on the fence about selling their property to me.

-Rather than just ignoring these people and moving on, I’ve found that a simple “Follow Up Letter” allows me to keep the doors of communication open with the seller.
-This is my chance to understand why the seller didn’t accept my initial offer and whether there is any way the two of us can come together and agree on an acceptable purchase/sale price.
+This is our last chance to figure out why the seller didn't accept the initial offer and whether there is any chance we can come together and agree on mutually acceptable sale price.

 Here's an example of how you could put this kind of letter together (note: if you want a copy of my exact follow-up letter, it comes along with the Contract Package at the bottom of this blog post):